vlang/vlang-blog/content/blog/the-complete-beginners-guide-to-cli-apps-in-v.md

 ## Prerequisites

-You should have V installed in your system.
+You should have V installed on your system.
 Ideally, you should also know the basic syntax of V. If you need help with these, refer to [this guide](/getting-started-with-v/).